AlchemyCMS/alchemy-guides/guides/elements.md

 ~~~

 ::: tip
-Instead of passing the `size` of an image into the `EssencePicture` as shown above, you should consider to use static [ingredient settings](ingredients.html#individual-ingredient-settings) instead.
+Instead of passing the `size` of an image inline, you should consider using static [ingredient settings](ingredients#individual-ingredient-settings) instead.
 :::

 The first hash is the `options` the second one the `html_options` passed to the wrapper of the ingredient.